Blog

 Screen Shot 2020-01-03 at 3.42.04 PM

-These goddesses were powerful deities and usually animal/human hybrids that showed the relationship between the female life-force and the forces of nature.
-Clearly human societies have not always encouraged the degradation of women and nature and it is not an ingrained human attribute, but could be considered a relatively recent development and there is the potential for humans to return to their earlier beliefs.
+These goddesses were powerful deities usually taking the shape of animal/human hybrids that showed the relationship between the female life-force and the forces of nature.
+Clearly the degradation of women and nature is not an ingrained human attribute, but could be considered a relatively recent development.
+So there is the potential for humans to return to their earlier more benign beliefs.

-One Neolithic image used in paintings from my Neolithic series was a female form that was abstracted so that the arms are like wings and the body narrows down to a point like an insect.
-Though it hasn’t been confirmed, my theory is that this figure represents a bee goddess, which often appears in Neolithic art.
+One image used in paintings from my Neolithic series was a female form abstracted so that the arms are like wings and the body narrows down to a point like an insect.
+My theory is that this figure represents a bee goddess, which often appears in Neolithic art.
 As we are only now re-discovering, bees may be the force of nature that will determine if life on this planet as we know it continues.

 menu, products,painting/paintings 2019-2021/here & now,